bmxdemo/bmxproject/logbook/postings/20170323_beam_sims/index.md

 With the compact horn, the zenith ray just barely grazes the horn.
-Also, because the edge illumination is low, there's not much power in this part of the beam. **Figure 11** shows what happens when you put the aperture plane of the pyramidal horn at the focus.
+Also, because the edge illumination is low, there's not much power in this part of the beam. **Figure 11** shows what happens when, instead of the phase center, you put the aperture plane of the pyramidal horn at the focus.
+(For reference, the large/small pyramidal horn's phase center is 32.9"/18.0" from the aperture plane.)
 The problem is worse for large horn, where you can clearly see the double peak.
 The double peak is not evident at 1 deg resolution for the compact pyramidal horn, but comparing to Fig 8b, the main beam becomes much more asymmetric.